popopanda/sandboxes/README.md

 ```
 $ docker-machine ssh devops
 ```

+`vagrant ssh` must be invoked where the `devops` Vagrantfile resides, but `docker-machine ssh devops` can be invoked anywhere.

 #### Set up the `devops` Vagrant Machine
 These steps assume the following on the host Mac OS X machine: